Key Takeaways

 For a more targeted and headache-free approach, consider outsourcing your recruitment process to a recruitment agency that specializes in sourcing remote sales professionals.

-Agencies like Near have ready-made rosters of qualified candidates.
-They help you expedite the search process by presenting you with pre-vetted professionals who match your criteria and company culture—effectively removing the need for you to undertake steps 3 to 6 below.
+Recruitment and staffing agencies that specialize in finding sales talent, like Near, know how to surface top candidates quickly.
+For example, Near can help you expedite the search process by presenting you with pre-vetted professionals who match your criteria and company culture within 5 days—effectively removing the need for you to undertake steps 4 to 6 below.
 (Plus, better agencies will help you with every step listed—at least we do.)

 4. Promote the position